peek-travel/salesforce-id-validator/README.md

 ### CAVEAT

-DON'T USE THE RESULT IN A IF CLAUSE,
+DON'T USE THE RESULT IN AN IF CLAUSE,
-BECAUSE IT WILL ALWAYS EVALUATE TO TRUE SINCE ITS AN OBJECT!!!
+BECAUSE IT WILL ALWAYS EVALUATE TO TRUE SINCE IT'S AN OBJECT!!!

 ### Errors